kamui/retriable/README.md

 end
 ```

-This will create two context, `aws` and `mysql`, which allow you to employ different backoff strategies without continually passing those strategy options to the `retriable` method.
+This will create two contexts, `aws` and `mysql`, which allow you to reuse different backoff strategies across your application without continually passing those strategy options to the `retriable` method.

-These are employed simply by calling `Retriable.name_of_context`:
+These are used simply by calling `Retriable.name_of_context`:

 ```ruby
 # Will retry all exceptions